PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

     Remove a key with id *KEY-ID* from a zone called *ZONE*. set-nsec3 *ZONE* ['*HASH-ALGORITHM* *FLAGS* *ITERATIONS* *SALT*'] [**narrow**] Sets NSEC3 parameters for this zone.
-The quoted parameters are 4 values that are used for the the NSEC3PARAM record and decide how NSEC3 records are created.
+The quoted parameters are 4 values that are used for the NSEC3PARAM record and decide how NSEC3 records are created.
 The NSEC3 parameters must be quoted on the command line. *HASH-ALGORITHM* must be 1 (SHA-1).
 Setting *FLAGS* to 1 enables NSEC3 opt-out operation.
 Only do this if you